MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 * Multiple product tax/VAT rates.
 For example some product categories are liable for reduced tax rate.
 Those items must exist in [!INCLUDE[prod_short](../includes/prod_short.md)] and be mapped to Shopify Products.
 Otherwise with automatic creation of missing items the VAT Product Posting Group will be used.

 * Address dependent tax rates.
-Use the **Tax area source** field together with **Customer Templates** table to overwrite standard logic that fills in **Tax Area Code** in the sales document.
-The **Tax area source** field specifies priority of where system should take information about Country/Region and Country/Province.
+Use the **Tax area priority** field together with **Customer Templates** table to overwrite standard logic that fills in **Tax Area Code** in the sales document.
+The **Tax area priority** field specifies priority of where system should take information about Country/Region and Country/Province.
 Then system finds corresponding record in the Shopify Customer Templates and uses **Tax Area Code**, **Tax Liable**, **VAT Bus.
-Posting Group** in creates sales document.
+Posting Group** when creates sales document.

 ## Synchronize Shipments to Shopify